 Some patients with primary brain tumours can be treated successfully by a combination of surgery and radiotherapy; others, however, especially those with glioblastoma, are either inoperable or invariably recur soon following local treatment and then are rapidly fatal.
 Similarly, only a minority of patients with brain metastases have disease that is operable or amenable to "targeted" radiotherapy.
-Although the blood brain barrier (BBB) is distinct from the blood tumour barrier (BTB), systemic therapy for patients with brain metastases appears less effective than at other sites.
-Brain tumours, both primary and metastases, remain therefore a major unmet need.
+Although the blood brain barrier (BBB) is distinct from the blood tumour barrier (BTB), systemic therapy for patients with brain metastases, remain therefore a major unmet need.